JannieI/canvas-workstation-V3/src/app/roadmap.md

     Dashboard:
     ----------
     - Show Grid - currently a .png -> how to make this dynamic ?
-      Important: NO undo on forms, ie Comments.
-Must be done through Add/Edit/Delete buttons and logic on form.
-    9 .Import: check security, particularly for the Datasource.
-Also, is the access rights stored with the text file (security risk)?
-Also, can / should it over-write an existing Dashboard - yes, with a warning.
-It must create a Draft version in all cases.
-    11.StatusBar must not grow beyond screen width, or to double line 12.Set editMode per Recent - must be same mode as last saved 13.Set editMode @startup as user pref ?
-How will this work if a D is opened read-only 14.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar
+    11.StatusBar must not grow beyond screen width, or to double line

     Samples: use this to demo Canvas features (brag)